noah-nuebling/mac-mouse-fix/Markdown/Templates/en-US/readme_template.md

   Yes, Mac Mouse Fix runs 100% native on Apple Silicon.

-- **Does Mac Mouse Fix collect my data?**

-  No. Mac Mouse Fix does not have ads and it doesn't collect any personal information about you.

-  The only data I collect is the number of downloads and sales of the app.\
-  If you have updates turned on, Mac Mouse Fix will ping GitHub's servers every time you launch the app to ask for an update.
-But I don't collect any information about this.

 - **Why is there a delay when I click?**

   When you click, Mac Mouse Fix might wait to see if you're going to double click.\